What could get more expensive if Trump launches a new trade war with Mexico and Canada

 “You can’t simply process different oil overnight.
 It would take investments/years.
 More US supply wouldn’t help,” Patrick De Haan, head of petroleum analysis at GasBuddy, said in a post on X.

-The 25% tariff Trump floated would have “huge impacts” on gas prices, amounting to an increase between 25 cents to 75 cents per gallon, he said.
+The 25% tariff Trump floated Monday would have “huge impacts” on gas prices, amounting to an increase of between 25 cents to 75 cents per gallon, De Haan said.
 That would most directly impact Americans located around the Great Lakes, Midwest and Rockies.

 Trump has proposed ramping up American oil permit grants, but it would take time for that supply to come online to replace oil from Canada.
 And it’s unclear that US energy companies would want to produce significantly more oil — global demand is slowing, and profit from ramped-up drilling would be harder to come by.